-3.7 How does the CDFI Fund calculate the Private Leveraged Capital multiplier?
+3.7 Updated How does the CDFI Fund calculate the Private Leveraged Capital multiplier?
 When will the CDFI Fund measure compliance with this goal?

-While the multiplier is measured on a portfolio basis, data on Private Leveraged Capital in the Assistance Agreement (this term replaces "Private Leverage Costs" under FY 2016 to FY 2023 Assistance Agreements) is reported for each Project.
+While the multiplier is measured on a portfolio basis, data on Private Leveraged Capital in the Assistance Agreement (this term replaces "Private Leverage Costs" in FY 2016 - FY 2023 Assistance Agreements) is reported for each Project.
 To determine the amount of Private Leveraged Capital for an individual Project, the Recipient may count all sources of private investment during any phase of a Project.
-However, the total amount of private costs cannot exceed the Eligible Project Costs minus CMF Award for a Project.
+However, the total amount of Private Leveraged Capital cannot exceed the Eligible Project Costs (EPCs) minus CMF Award for a Project.
 As of the end of the Investment Period, the Recipient shall have yielded an amount of total EPCs funded by Private Leveraged Capital that is no less than the amount of the CMF Award times the private leverage multiplier set forth in Schedule 1.
-The Private Leveraged Capital multiplier is calculated as follows:
+The private leverage multiplier is calculated as follows:

-Private Leveraged Capital multiplier = Private Leverage
+Private leverage multiplier =

-Amount of the CMF Award
+EPCs paid for by Private Leveraged Capital Amount of the CMF Award